 Environmental activist, speaker and youth leader.

-Winner of the 2016 International Children’s Peace Prize, 18 year old youth leader, Kehkashan Basu, has been impacting the global fraternity with her work on children’s rights, promoting gender quality, mitigating climate change and social upliftment.
+Winner of the 2016 International Children’s Peace Prize, youth leader, Kehkashan Basu, born in 2000, has been impacting the global fraternity with her work on children’s rights, promoting gender quality, mitigating climate change and social upliftment.
 Born on 5th June, which is also World Environment Day, she feels that it was pre-ordained that she should grow up to be an eco-warrior.
 Spreading the message of peace, happiness and sustainability has been her passion since she was only 8 years old and she has worked tirelessly to enlist the support of children and youth across geographical boundaries.
 In 2013, at the age of 12, she was elected for a 2 year term as UNEP’s (United Nations Environment Programme) Global Coordinator for Children & Youth and a member of its Major Groups Facilitating Committee and she is the youngest person and the first minor, ever, to be elected into this position in the history of UNEP.
 She is also a United Nations Human Rights Champion for her work on protecting children’s rights.

 Her internationally acclaimed work on sustainability has resulted in her appointment as the Honorary Advisor for the NGO Committee on Sustainable Development – New York, a member of KidsRights Youngsters, Global Advisory Council member of Young Men 4 Gender Equality -USA, members of World Oceans Day Global Youth Advisory Council and EarthEcho International Youth Leadership Council.
 She is also the youngest member of Canada’s Women in Renewable Energy forum.